 COAT TAILING

-45 years ago this month, and for most of the year 1979, the act I was part of was on its way to getting almost famous.
+Published by Rick on Tagged UncategorizedFor most of the first half of 1979, the Rick & Ruby act was on its way to getting almost famous.
 It all came down to befriending someone who was on his way to becoming a megastar, and we had a clever manager who recognised it, who made sure we hung with him as much as we could.
 It worked, as when it came down to a national concert tour, he told his management he wanted us to be his opening act.
-It was also fortunate that his management had seen us and agreed.
-I remember when Robin Williams called me at home in February to talk about the upcoming tour, my then wife had a friend from high school at the house.
+It was also fortunate that his management agreed.
+I remember when Robin Williams called me at home in February to talk about the upcoming tour, my then wife had a friend from high school visiting.
 When I finished the call, the friend said, “Geez, my upcoming hiking trip through the mountains of Montana sounds rather paltry in comparison.”
 I said, “Well, your trip will be less stressful than mine.”

 Because we were part of Robin’s entourage, it meant we got free passes to wherever Robin decided to go.
 We went at least twice to the legendary Studio 54 disco with VIP passes, meaning we got to enter the club through the back entrance.
-We didn’t have to go in the front way and have to deal with the Attitude Police who often decided who was allowed in just by their look or their story.
+We didn’t have to go in the front way and deal with the Attitude Police who often decided who was allowed in just by their look or their story.
 My brother-in-law was living in New York at the time, and had to brave the front entrance, but he told the bouncers that his brother-in-law was in the act Rick & Ruby, that’s opening for Robin Williams at the Copa.
-To the bouncers, that sounded like he was important enough, and he was in.
+To the bouncers, that sounded like he was important enough, and he was let in.

-The next leg of the tour involved a midwest swing, with one-nighters in 1000-seat venues in Minneapolis, Milwaukee, Cleveland, Detroit, and a weekend in Chicago.
+The next leg of the tour involved a midwest swing, with one-nighters in 2000-seat venues in Minneapolis, Milwaukee, Cleveland, Detroit, and a weekend in Chicago.
 All the one-nighters were good for us, Chicago, not quite as good.
 Robin had trouble there too.
 I think some of the attitude came from being a big city without the glitter of LA or New York.
 One guy sitting up front gave a Quaalude to my partner while we were on stage, as if he thought we might appreciate it.
 He even came up to us during the interval between our set and Robin’s, and said “Hey man, that really was a Quaalude,” just to illustrate his point further.
 There was a fair amount of drugs on that tour, but my partner had given up all stimuli except alcohol by then, and while I still indulged, I always waited until after our shows to do that.
 We threw the Quaalude down the toilet.

 This tour should have been the thing that launched us into the stratosphere, but nothing comes easy.
 There were many factors to blame for that, first off not moving to LA for another year and a half, by which time the media interest in us had faded a bit.
-We still got the episode of Mark & Mindy as a result, and we did a fair amount of TV in the interim.
+We still got the episode of Mark & Mindy as a result, and did a fair amount of TV in the interim.
 Amazing that 45 years have passed, but also sad that it’s almost exactly 10 years since Robin Williams decided to leave us.
 I will always feel honoured that someone as brilliant as he chose to have us experience the mania with him.

 Leave a Comment